Baduit/TopFlight/README.md

 # TopFlight
-Top Flight langage specification and virtual machine.
+Top Flight langage implementation and the virtual machine YoloVM.
 Learn it to become a Top Flight developer.
 The langage is very basic.

 # Text format
 ## Misc